-The COAL + ICE U.S. premiere in San Francisco will take place inside the 50,000 square foot Festival Pavilion at the Fort Mason Center for Arts and Culture from September 4-23, and is scheduled to coincide with California Governor Jerry Brown’s Global Climate Action Summit.
-COAL+ICE in San Francisco will include a three-week climate festival of dance, spoken word, food, family activities, films, educational programming, and creative dialogue that invites diverse audiences to participate in a conversation about climate change.
+The COAL + ICE U.S. premiere in San Francisco took place inside the 50,000 square foot Festival Pavilion at the Fort Mason Center for Arts and Culture from September 4-23, and coincided with Governor Jerry Brown’s Global Climate Action Summit.
+COAL+ICE in San Francisco included a three-week climate festival of dance, spoken word, food, family activities, films, educational programming, and creative dialogue that welcomed diverse audiences to participate in a conversation about climate change.
 COAL + ICE is a project of Asia Society’s Center on U.S.-China Relations, in collaboration with Asia Society Northern California.

 Orville Schell | Executive Producer

 Orville Schell is the Arthur Ross Director of the Center on U.S.-China Relations at Asia Society in New York.
 He is a former professor and Dean at the Univeristy of California, Berkeley Graduate School of Journalism.
 Schell is the author of fifteen books, ten of them about China, and a contributor to numerous edited volumes.
 His most recent book is Wealth and Power: China’s Long March to the Twenty-first Century.
 He is also a contributor to such magazines as The New Yorker, The Atlantic, The New York Times Magazine, Newsweek, The China Quarterly, and The New York Review of Books, among others.

 Susan Meiselas | Co-Curator